The best highlighters to get your base glowing...

 Highlighters have officially taken centre stage in our make-up bags.
 But don’t worry – if you don’t want a face full of glitter, we’ve tracked down the best sparkle free formulas to leave you with a subtle shimmer.
-And don’t worry, we’ve considered all skins – you’ll find the best face highlighter for fair skin and darker skin.
+We’ve considered all skins – you’ll find the best highlighter for fair skin and darker skin.

 Also, while you’re here, take a look at what happened when our Glow Gang got their hands on Iconic London’s new Illuminator Drops – and tested them on three different skin tones.